1.

 (ウ) Taxes and utilities are fully paid by the RLH and MIFA.

-The CIR (Jeana) pays full taxes on her income, and regularly works more than the required hours without
+The CIR (Jeana) PAID full taxes on her income, and regularly worked more than the required hours WITHOUT

 overtime pay.
-She also regularly uses her “annual leave” to travel
+She also regularly used her “annual leave” to travel

 with groups of people from Miharu to America,

-arranging her own vacation and using her personal travel allowance for the people of Miharu.
+arranged her own vacation and used her personal travel allowance for the people of Miharu.

-She participates in many community activities and promotes Miharu inside and outside of Fukushima Prefecture.
+She participated in many community activities and promoted Miharu inside and outside of Fukushima Prefecture.

 13.